mcdemarco/the-new-kitchen-cookbook/vegetables/spinach.md

 ## Variants

-You can spice up spinach with fennel, ginger, black cumin, and chili according to [this recipe](https://www.marthastewart.com/338334/madhurs-spinach-with-ginger-fennel-and-b).
+You can spice up spinach with fennel seed, ginger, black cumin, and chili according to [Madhur Jaffrey](https://www.marthastewart.com/338334/madhurs-spinach-with-ginger-fennel-and-b).

+For Moroccan-style spinach, use cumin and paprika intead of garlic and vinegar.